Treepeople

 Treepeople was an alternative rock band from Boise, Idaho, although its members were officially based in Seattle, Washington.
 The band was originally composed of vocalist/guitarist Scott Schmaljohn, drummer Wayne Flower, guitarist/vocalist Doug Martsch, and bassist Pat Brown (Schmaljohn's older brother).
 After six albums and various lineup changes, the band disbanded in 1994.
-The band's original lineup reformed in 2018, sans Brown due to his death in 1999.
+The band's original lineup reformed in 2018, except for Brown due to his death in 1999.
 They eventually concluded their final tour in 2023.